 Chances are if you are married, then you know your spouse well enough to know what really pisses them off.
 Don’t piss them off intentionally.
 Duh.

-This includes knowing what makes your hubby feel extra loved!
+This also includes knowing what makes your hubby feel extra loved!
 Find out what your spouse’s love language is to be most effective at letting him know you love him!
-You should definitely check out this book, a #1 New York Times Bestseller for 8 years in a row:

 Tip #9: Get Handsy!